-So, goods generally having an elastic demand have a comparatively lower price than those which have an inelastic demand. - 3.
+So, goods generally having an elastic demand have a comparatively lower price. - So, goods generally having an elastic demand have a comparatively lower price than those which have an inelastic demand. - 1.
 Degree of competition in the market: In case there is high competition in the market, it is not possible for a firm to charge a higher price.
 This is because if the firm charges a higher price, consumers would shift the demand to its competitors.